Chart Color Schemes

 The level of cultural diversity witnessed in South Hobart - Fern Tree was found to be above average when compared nationally for a number of language and cultural background related metrics

-South Hobart-Fern Tree has a higher than average cultural diversity, with 24.4% of its population born overseas and 14.3% speaking a language other than English at home.
-Christianity is the predominant religion in South Hobart-Fern Tree, comprising 25.5% of people.
-Buddhism, at 2.3%, is similarly represented compared to Greater Hobart's 2.3%.
+South Hobart-Fern Tree had above average cultural diversity, with 24.4% of its population born overseas and 14.3% speaking a language other than English at home.
+Christianity was the main religion in South Hobart-Fern Tree, comprising 25.5%.
+However, Buddhism showed notable overrepresentation at 2.3%, compared to 2.3% across Greater Hobart.

 Frequently Asked Questions - Diversity